Gorkowski/Atmospheric_Science_Class/Classes/Homeworks/Homework_2.md

 Using the `PyMieScatt` python package create the following plots.
 Use the [Mie_lecture](https://github.com/Gorkowski/Atmospheric_Science_Class/blob/main/Classes/Part2/Lec_Mie.ipynb) notebook to help you.

 # Single particle
 1a.
 [10 pt] For the three refractive indices m = 1.5 + 0j, m = 2 + 0j, m = 2.5 + 0j.
-Plot the wavelength of the maximum Mie extinction efficiency (Qext) as a function of particle radius (Dp = 10 nm to 1000 nm, step_size = 10 nm).
+Plot the wavelength of the maximum Mie extinction efficiency (Qext) as a function of particle diameter (Dp = 10 nm to 1000 nm, step_size = 10 nm).
 Within the 100 nm to 5,000nm wavelength range.

 1b.
-[5 pt] comment on and summarize the relationship between the maximum Mie extinction efficiency and the particle radius.
+[5 pt] comment on and summarize the relationship between the maximum Mie extinction efficiency and the particle diameter.
 How does the refractive index change this relationship?

 2a.
 [10 pt] For the three refractive indices m = 1.5 + 0.1j, m = 1.5 + 0.5j, m = 1.7 + 0.5j.
 Create similar plots as in problem 1 but for each of the Mie efficiencies (Qext, Qsca, Qabs) as a function of particle diameter (Dp = 10 nm to 1000 nm, using 100 steps).
 Within the 10 nm to 2,500nm wavelength range, 200 wavelength samples, and logW=True.